i05nagai/memorandum/language/english_speaking.md

         * the children filed out of the bus, one by one
     * one after other
 * gawk
-    * to look at sth or sb in a stupoid or rude way
+    * to look at sth or sb in a stupid or rude way
     * Don't stand there gawking at her, give her a hand
-* appease
-    * (in argument or war) to prevent further disagreement by giving to the other side sth that they have demanded
-    * they questioned whether, in his desire to appease the conversations in his own party, the present was selling out of them
-    * They attempted to appease international opposition by promising to hold talks
 * perk
     * perk up
         * to improve or become more exciting